Md-ImranHossain/Equal-Region-Tool/README.md

 # Equal-Region-Tool
 This tool divides a set of geographic features of the same class representing a geographic area in to several subsets/regions so that the sum of a numeric attribute of the features in each subset/region remains almost equal and the bounding polygon of regions do not overlap with each other.
+For example a set of polygons representing buildings in a residential area could divided into 5 parts so that the total floor space of each of the part (group of buildings) is equal.

 ## Software Requirements
 This tool has been developed using C# and ArcObjects library as an add-on for ArcGIS 10 or above.
 ArcMap has been chosen as a target platform for the implementation of the tool.